secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Setting Up/Operating Systems/Windows.md

 PS C:\htb> Restart-Computer -Force
 ```
-- The above Powershell example will import the `PSWindowsUpdate` module, run the update installer, and then reboot the PC to apply changes.
-Be sure to run updates regularly, especially if we plan to use this host frequently and not destroy it at the end of each engagement.
-Now that we have our updates installed let us get our package manager and other essential core tools.

 ### Chocolately Package Manager
 - Chocolatey is a free and open software package management solution that can manage the installation and dependencies for our software packages and scripts.
-It also allows for automation with Powershell, Ansible, and several other management solutions.
-Chocolatey will enable us to install the tools we need from one source instead of downloading and installing each tool individually from the internet.
-Follow the Powershell windows below to learn how to install Chocolatey and use it to gather and install our tools.
+- It also allows for automation with Powershell, Ansible, and several other management solutions.
+- Chocolatey will enable us to install the tools we need from one source instead of downloading and installing each tool individually from the internet.
-- #### Chocolatey
+- Follow the Powershell windows below to learn how to install Chocolatey and use it to gather and install our tools.
 ```powershell-session
 PS C:\htb> Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))